mickfuzz/phd4/_posts/thesis_chapters/archive/2023-12-5-2beforecull-Gdps.md

 **The process of choice, use of documentation to support implementation and testing pivots on the design pattern and its behaviour.**

-#### GDPs help learners navigation acting as a framework for code examples and step-by-step tutorials
+#### GDPs offer the potential to assist project navigation, acting as a framework for code examples and step-by-step tutorials

 <!-- #### Use of simple code examples which demonstrate the pattern in isolation -->
 <!--NOTE DEVELOP THIS EXAMPLE - RELATE TO PRACTICE OF CODE PATCHING (EXPLORED IN PREVIOUS CHAPTER) -->